 Have a read through all this and decide where you want to try.
 Bishkek is the easiest/cheapest, otherwise Bishkek is best, but expensive.
 If you fail, flying to Hong Kong is the emergency exit.
-Hong Kong is smooth as silk: one photo, only the paragraph about your family has to be filled in and 50 euro is enough for a double entry 30 day tourist visa!
+Hong Kong is smooth as silk: one photo, only the paragraph about your family has to be filled in and 50 euro is enough for a double entry 30 day tourist visa.
 Shoestring across the street from Chungking Mansions or Forever Bright have a good reputation as tour operators.

 Getting a Chinese visa on the road

 May 2013: 7 days processing.
 The visa is for a single entry, and valid for 30 days in the country.
 For a UK passport holder the consulate needed the following documentation:

 - A copy of a bank statement showing I have enough money - Fake hotel bookings - Fake flight into (and out of) China - An itinery for my time in China - Proof of employment - My address and contact number in Astana

 A letter of invitation was not required, and the cost was 4300 tenge including the 100 tenge bank charge.

 November 2012: Another success story.
 Double-entry tourist visa, 10 days processing.

 October 2012: First day (Wednesday) we went at 9am and put our name on a list and were numbers 41, 42 and 43.
 The list got to 19 before they closed for the day.
 We were told to come back on Friday.